mapeveri/django-endless-pagination-angular/doc/javascript.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Sometimes, when using on scroll pagination, you may want to still display
 the *show more* link after each *N* pages.
-In Django Endless Pagination this is
+In Django Endless Pagination Angular this is
 called *chunk size*.
 For instance, a chunk size of 5 means that a *show more*
 link is displayed after page 5 is loaded, then after page 10, then after page
 15 and so on.
 Activating this functionality is straightforward, just use the